calizarr/PyChIP-seq/README.md

   * Make sure to change any default paths in each of the scripts (or include the optional commandline arguments).
       * For example: Paths to trimmomatic, java command, and fasta adapters in trim_adapters.py
+  * make_indices only needs to be run once

 Wrapper scripts:
 ------------------------